 NYU Torch Tech

-New York University Torch Tech is a platform that focuses on fostering collaboration, knowledge sharing, and network building among the NYU community.
-It is a virtual workspace to encourage and empower professionals across NYU to network and collaborate with each other based on common interests and goals.
+New York University Torch Tech was a platform that focuses on fostering collaboration, knowledge sharing, and network building among the NYU community.
+It was a virtual workspace to encourage and empower professionals across NYU to network and collaborate with each other based on common interests and goals.